What are the Top Majors in the Medical Field?

 A bachelor's in sociology can help you solve real-world problems using history, experimentation and observation.
 If community health interests you, there may be a concentration where you can learn skills to help improve the health of individuals and communities.

-There are other bachelor's degrees that you could consider, such as health sciences or biology, that can help prepare you to work in the medical field.
+There are other bachelor's degrees that you could consider, such as biology, that can help prepare you to work in the medical field.

 If medical school interests you, another route you could consider is pre-med.
+(SNHU does not currently offer medical degrees.)
 If you want to be pre-med and get into a medical school, then there are a ton of ways to prepare.
 You could research the courses you'll need to take, required exam scores, extracurriculars and letters of recommendation, according to the American Medical Association (AMA).

 Types of Master's Degrees

-If you are interested in how to get a master's degree, there is no shortage of healthcare graduate programs for you to consider.
+If you're interested in getting a master's degree, there's no shortage of healthcare graduate programs for you to consider.

 A CAHIIM-accredited master's in health information management is the ideal next step from the bachelor's in HIM.
-Although, if you are looking to change careers or come from a different educational background, developing your skills in data systems and analysis with a master's in HIM can help open up new career paths for you.
+Although, if you come from a different educational background or are looking to change careers, developing your skills in data systems and analysis with a master's in HIM can help open up new career paths for you.

 This program can also prepare you for various leadership and management roles in the HIM industry.

-A master's in healthcare administration can increase your qualifications in various ways and develop you to be ready to join a variety of new career options, such as leading a healthcare organization.
+A master's in healthcare administration can increase your qualifications in various ways and help prepare you for a variety of new career options, such as leading a healthcare organization.

 Take note: There is a difference between healthcare administration and management.
 Healthcare administrators are usually more involved with organizational management and have less to do with the business side of operations.